 The internship process is detailed and requires an application, an interview with the Director of BSW Field Education, or the BSW Program Coordinator for off campus sites, and an interview with the proposed Field Instructor as well as other agency personnel as required by the agency.
 Internship agencies may have additional requirements for interns, such as an application process, background check, etc.

-The Tennessee Board of Regents requires that East Tennessee State University (ETSU) have an agreement with the field practicum agency.
-This agreemnet states that ETSU Department of Social Work will be permitted to place social work students with the agency for the purpose of completing their field practicum in social work.
+East Tennessee State University (ETSU) requires an agreement with the field practicum agency.
+This agreement states that ETSU Department of Social Work will be permitted to place social work students with the agency for the purpose of completing their field practicum in social work.
 This agreement needs to be updated every four years.

 Please feel free to contact me if you have questions about our field education program.